 As a player, Warrington earned All-Little East Conference Honors each year at Rhode

 Island College and still holds the school record for career strikeouts (629) and innings

 pitched (632).
 She is also ranked second on RIC's all-time list with 17 career shutouts

 and third with a career 1.59 ERA, which translated into a successful career as a pitching

 Warrington also thrived at the plate, finishing her career at RIC with the second most doubles in a single season with 15 in 2001.

 The Rhode Island Association for Intercollegiate Athletics honored Warrington with its Distinguished Female Athlete Award in 2004.
 Warrington graduated cum laude from RIC with certifications in primary education and also a dual certification in special education (K-12).
-She currently works as a special educator at Portsmouth High School and resides in North Kingstown.
+She currently works as a special educator at Portsmouth High School and resides in North Kingstown, R.I.